paul-thebaud/phpunit-generator/DOCUMENTATION.md

 [https://phpunitgen.herokuapp.com/](https://phpunitgen.herokuapp.com/)

-### Php code usage
+### PHP code usage

-Here is an example of using PhpUnitGen in a php script.
+Here is an example of using PhpUnitGen in a PHP script.

 ```php
 <?php